Bugzilla is an open-source Bug tracking tool. Many companies are using this open-source tool for managing the software development process.

 - Mail Transfer Agent

 Enter the password and click on Create.
-You will be automatically logged in and the page is displayed as below
+You will be automatically logged in and the page will be displayed as below.

-This is your Home page.
-Let us know look into the icons present in the Home page viz File a Bug, Search, User Preferences and Quick Search.
+This is your Home Page.
+Let us now look into the icons present in the Home Page viz File a Bug, Search, User Preferences, and Quick Search.

 File a Bug

-1) Click on File a Bug icon and the page will navigate to below-displayed page
+1) Click on File a Bug icon and the page will navigate to the below page.

-In this page, we can see all the products classification headers that are available to the user.
+On this page, you can see all the product classification headers that are available to the user.

-2) Now click on All link.
+2) Now click on All.
 This will show you all the products that are present in each of the classification headers.

 3) Now click on the product in which you want to log a bug.
-In this article, we will consider Food Replicator product from the Unclassified header.
+In this tutorial, we will consider the Food Replicator product from the Unclassified header.

-The user is now in entering Bug for FoodReplicator screen
+The user is now entering Bug for the FoodReplicator screen.

-The fields that are present in the default bug screen are:
+The fields present in the default bug screen include:

 - Severity – Severity of the bug

-- Add an Attachment – To provide any supporting file as attachment
+- Add an attachment – To provide any supporting file as an attachment.

-Now let us see what fields are present in the Advanced view.
-Click on Show Advanced Field Link in the screen.
+Now let’s see which fields are present in the Advanced View.
+Click on Show Advanced Field Link on the screen.

-As seen in the screen above you can provide all these extra information in your bug.
+As seen on the screen above, you can provide all this extra information in your bug.

 Now click on Add me to the CC List.
 It will open the bug details along with who all are present in the mailing list for the bug.

-Now let us see the Search icon on the Homepage
+Now let’s see the Search icon on the Homepage.

-Now when we scroll down to bottom there is an option to Remember these search criteria
+Now when we scroll down to the bottom, there is an option to remember these search criteria.

 There are a lot of search criteria to filter out in Bugzilla.
 Each of the sections is shown below in the Advanced Search option.